-As we plunge into the depths of winter, psyching yourself up for that evening run outside becomes more challenging.
+Whether its the colds of winter or it's the spring rains, psyching yourself up for that evening run outside becomes more challenging.

 Excuses like not having enough battery on your running watch or Bluetooth headphones start to be used more frequently, and before you know it you're out of your once-consistent training regimen.
 But thankfully, if you're looking to trade the cold of the outdoors for the warmth of a gym, there's a crop of wearable gadgets out there to help keep you on the right path.